 Section 176.3 of the Security of Communications Act, codified under §§ 13-176.1 to 176.7 of Title 13 of Oklahoma Statues ('O.S.'), makes it a felony for anyone to intercept any wire, oral or electronic communication.
 The Security of Communication Act also makes it a felony to build or sell devices that are primarily used to intercept communication.
-The Security of Communication Act also places restriction on the use of information that gathered in violation of 13 O.S. § 13-176.3.
+The Security of Communication Act also places restrictions on the use of information that is gathered in violation of 13 O.S. § 13-176.3.

 2.2.
 Student Data Accessibility, Transparency and Accountability Act